seek-oss/treat/docs/data-types.md

 }
 ```

-Within selectors, existing treat classes can be referenced.
+Within selectors, existing treat classes can be referenced with standard string interpolation.

 ```js
 {